 Instead of using pre-trained features (with / without additional processing) for the retrieval task.
-In \cite{neuralcode}, Babenko et al. showed that fine-tuning an off-the-shelf network (e.g., AlexNet \cite{Alexnet} or VGG \cite{VGG}) can produce more discriminative deep features \cite{neuralcode} for the image search task.
+In \cite{neuralcode}, Babenko \textit{et al.} showed that fine-tuning an off-the-shelf network (e.g., AlexNet \cite{Alexnet} or VGG \cite{VGG}) can produce more discriminative deep features \cite{neuralcode} for the image search task.
 However, collecting labeled training data is non-trivial \cite{neuralcode}.
 Recent works tried to overcome this challenge by proposing unsupervised/weakly-supervised fine-tuning approaches which are specific for image retrieval.
-Arandjelovic et al. \cite{netvlad} proposed the NetVLAD architecture which can be trained in an end-to-end fashion.
+Arandjelovic \textit{et al.} \cite{netvlad} proposed the NetVLAD architecture which can be trained in an end-to-end fashion.
 The author also proposed to collect from Google Street View Time Machine in a weakly-supervised process.
-Adopting a similar approach, Cao et al. \cite{quartet-net} proposed to harvest data from Flickr with GPS information to form GeoPair dataset \cite{goepair}.
+Adopting a similar approach, Cao \textit{et al.} \cite{quartet-net} proposed to harvest data from Flickr with GPS information to form GeoPair dataset \cite{goepair}.
 The dataset is afterward used to train the special Quartet-net architecture.
-Radenovic et al. \cite{finetune_hard_samples}, concurrently, proposed a different approach to fine-tune a pretrained CNN on classification task for image retrieval.
+Radenovic \textit{et al.} \cite{finetune_hard_samples}, concurrently, proposed a different approach to fine-tune a pretrained CNN on classification task for image retrieval.
 The authors propose to use 3D reconstruction to obtain matching / non-matching image pairs in an unsupervised manner for fine-tuning process.
-Recently, Noh et al. \cite{DELF} proposed the DEep Local Features (DELF) pipeline with attention-based keypoint selection for large scale image retrieval.
+Recently, Noh \textit{et al.} \cite{DELF} proposed the DEep Local Features (DELF) pipeline with attention-based keypoint selection for large scale image retrieval.
 The model is fine-tuned using their proposed Google Landmark dataset.
 However, the pipeline requires the geometric verification using RANSAC.
 Even though, features are compressed to very low dimensions, e.g., 40-D, for the trade-off between compactness, speed and discrimination, the process is still computation and memory intensive. {Besides, the self-supervised approach \cite{8310624,norooziECCV16} to fine-tuning the models is also an interesting approach to enhance the discrimination power of the CNN models for the image retrieval task.}